UnscriptedVN/mastina/README.md

 [![MPL](https://img.shields.io/github/license/unscriptedvn/mastina)](LICENSE.txt)

 Mastina is a beautiful, [Ayu-based](https://github.com/ayu-theme/ayu-colors), and modern theme for the Nikola static site generator and is the official theme used on the Unscripted website.
-Mastina is responsive, respectful to your system's theme preferences (via `prefers-color-scheme`), and includes syntax highlighting via highlight.js and the Dracula theme.
+Mastina is responsive, respectful to your system's theme preferences (via `prefers-color-scheme`), and includes syntax highlighting via highlight.js and the Ayu color scheme.

 ![Mastina Screenshot](screenshot.png)